-Beta testing is the second type of acceptance testing, and its aim is meeting user acceptance criteria.
-UAT can be performed by the following members in the role of the end user:
+Beta testing, the second type of acceptance testing, aims at meeting user acceptance criteria.
+UAT can be performed by

-- stakeholders involved in the development of the produce
+- stakeholders involved in the development of the product, and/or

 This enables the development team to fix most of the usability problems, bugs, and unexpected issues concerning functionality, system design, business requirements, etc.

-It’s important to mention that UAT isn’t tailored to reveal technical/design bugs in the existing software, but it doesn’t exclude finding some.
-The purpose of acceptance testing is to validate that the product corresponds to the needs of the real users and is ready for launch.
-According to an Origsoft survey on UAT usage, over 75 percent of respondents said they conduct multiple cycles of end-user testing with 57 percent of them stating the poor quality of the product as a reason.
+The main purpose of acceptance testing is to validate that the product corresponds with the needs of users (defined at the product discovery stage) and is ready for launch.
+According to an Origsoft survey on UAT usage, over 75 percent of respondents said they conduct multiple cycles of end-user testing with 57 percent claiming the poor quality of the product as a reason.

 1. Analyze product requirements and define key deliverables

-The overview of these requirements will tell you exactly what you should test, if the implemented solutions work for the users, and if they solve the problem(s) for business.
+The overview of these requirements will tell you exactly what you should test, whether the implemented solutions work for the users and solve problems for the business.
 Functional requirements can be translated into test cases, considering the success criteria of business requirements.
-So that will help you to form an overall testing strategy.
+And that will help you form an overall testing strategy.
 Consider engaging your business analysts, QA engineers, or product owners for requirement analysis.

 The final planning stage is creating technical documentation for the UAT process.
-Here you want to document your testing strategy, rules, test scenarios/cases, standards, etc. The following sections describe the documentation used in user acceptance testing.
+Here, you document your testing strategy, rules, test scenarios/cases, standards, etc. The following sections describe the documentation used in user acceptance testing.

 User acceptance testing deliverables